Sports in Vancouver: Vancouver Whitecaps FC

 In the 2011 season, the Vancouver Whitecaps FC joined Major League Soccer.
 The squad plays their home games in a renovated BC Place Stadium.

 Vancouver Knights

 The Vancouver Knights were one of the inaugural teams in the Global T20 Canada Twenty20 cricket tournament.
 The team does not have a designated home venue, playing all their matches at Brampton, Ontario.
 They were the inaugural champions, having won in 2018.

+Vancouver Rise FC

+Vancouver Rise FC joined the Northern Super League in 2025, the top division of women's soccer in Canada.

+Vancouver Goldeneyes

+The Vancouver Goldeneyes joined the Professional Women's Hockey League in 2025 as the league's first expansion team.

 Former teams

 The expansion Vancouver Grizzlies of the National Basketball Association were one of the anchor tenants of GM Place upon its completion in 1995, but moved to Memphis, Tennessee after just six years of operations in Vancouver.
 Professional basketball has been rumoured to return to Vancouver, most recently in the form of the Vancouver Dragons of the Continental Basketball Association, but has yet to establish itself.
 Vancouver continues to have a huge interest in acquiring a full-time National Basketball Association team and having them play their home games at Rogers Arena.
 Vancouver has also had professional lacrosse (Vancouver Ravens, National Lacrosse League, 2001-2004) and roller hockey (Vancouver Voodoo, Roller Hockey International, 1993-1996) teams.
 The Vancouver Blazers of the World Hockey Association played in the Pacific Coliseum for two seasons (1973/74 and 1974/75).

 The Vancouver Royal Canadians were an association football team based in Vancouver, British Columbia, Canada that played in the United Soccer Association.
 The league was made up of teams imported almost entirely from Scotland and England.
 The Vancouver club was actually Sunderland A.F.C. of English Football League.

 Following the 1967 season, the USA merged with the National Professional Soccer League to form the North American Soccer League with the teams from the former USA having to create their rosters from scratch.
 The San Francisco Golden Gate Gales franchise folded and their owners bought a controlling interest in the Royal Canadians renaming them the Vancouver Royals.
 Their home field was Empire Stadium.

 The Vancouver Nighthalks were a semi-professional ultimate team that competed in the Major League Ultimate association.
 They played home games at the Thunderbird Stadium at University of British Columbia until 2016 where they had suspended play after the MLU was suspended.

 The Vancouver Riptide played in the American Ultimate Disc League from 2013 to 2017 playing home games at the Burnaby Swangard Stadium.
 They folded after the 2017 AUDL Season due to a lack of attendance and sponsorship and are moving down to Portland for the 2020 season.